redFrik/udk12-Back_to_basics/udk141204/README.md

 }
 ```

-now the bare wire will act as an antenna. touch it and the led should flicker. connect it to gnd and the led should go off. connect it to 5v and the led should go to full brightness.
+now the bare wire in A0 will act as an antenna. touch it and the led should flicker. connect it to gnd and the led should go off. connect it to 5v and the led should go to full brightness.

 ![analog](analog.jpg?raw=true "analog")

-a more 'normal' way to use the analog inputs (a0-a5) is to connect the middle pin of a potentiometer and the other two potentiometer pins to 5v and gnd. see <simple_analog_read2> on [this](https://github.com/redFrik/udk10-Embedded_Systems/blob/master/udk131212/README.md#--analog-inputs) page.
+a more 'normal' way to use the analog inputs is to connect one of the pins A0-A5 to the middle pin of a potentiometer. and then the other two potentiometer pins to 5v and gnd. see the instructions on [this](https://github.com/redFrik/udk10-Embedded_Systems/blob/master/udk131212/README.md#--analog-inputs) page.

 communication
 --